 Canon EOS 5D Mark II on the microscope

-Since the Canon EOS 5D Mark II has been the undisputed leader in our camera ranking for more than two years now, and it doesn't look like this is going to change in the near future, we have found that it is high time to publish a comprehensive test review of this camera.
+Since the Canon EOS 5D Mark II has been the undisputed leader in our camera ranking for more than two years it was high time to publish a comprehensive test review of this camera.

 The Canon EOS 5D Mark II is a highly popular camera that has attained a certain degree of cult status in photography circles.
 It is equipped with a full-frame sensor (24 x 36 mm) with 21 megapixels and comes with many other professional features.
 In the current market, the camera is available for a price from EUR 1,850.00 upwards.